-Pursuant to Federal law, the Board has implemented technology protection measures, which protect against (e.g. filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
-At the discretion of the Board or the Superintendent, the technology protection measures may be configured to protect against access to other material considered inappropriate for students to access.
+Pursuant to federal law, the board has implemented technology protection measures, which protect against (e.g. filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the "Children's Internet Protection Act."
+At the discretion of the board or the superintendent, the technology protection measures may be configured to protect against access to other material considered inappropriate for students to access.
 Any student who attempts to disable the technology protection measures will be subject to discipline.
-The Superintendent or his/her designee may temporarily or permanently unblock access to sites containing appropriate materials, if access to such sites has been inappropriately blocked by the technology protection actions of the technology protection measures.
-The determination of whether material is appropriate or inappropriate shall be based on the content of the material and the intended use of the material, not on the protection actions of the technological means, to endeavor to ensure that users are not accessing such depictions or any other materials that are inappropriate for the educational setting.
-To the extent practical, steps shall also be taken to promote the safety and security of users when utilizing e-mail, chat rooms, instant messaging and other forms of direct electronic communication.
+The superintendent or his/her designee may temporarily or permanently unblock access to sites containing appropriate materials if access to such sites has been inappropriately blocked by the technology protection measures.
+The determination of whether material is deemed "appropriate" or "inappropriate" shall be based on the content of the material and the intended use of the material and not on the basis of whether or not our protection measurers (web filter) blocks the content.
+The district shall monitor the user's online activities, through direct observation and/or technological means, to ensure that users are not accessing such depictions or any other materials that are inappropriate for the educational setting.
+To the extent practical all steps shall also be taken to promote the safety and security of users when utilizing e-mail, chat rooms, instant messaging and other forms of direct electronic communication.